 Sewage treatment plants can’t detect or stop prions.
 Just ask the U.S. EPA.
 Dumping sewage sludge (biosolids) from billions of people on land and at sea spreads prions far and wide.
 It also spreads heavy metals, radioactive waste, carcinogens, pharmaceuticals and more.

 Sewage sludge, biosolids, and reclaimed wastewater are recycling prions from victims into our food and water supplies.
-We’re dumping killer proteins on crops, ranches, parks, golf courses, gardens, ski areas, school grounds and beyond.
-Wind, rain and irrigation spread these contaminants and many more throughout our communities and watersheds.
+We’re dumping killer proteins on crops, ranches, public lands, forests, parks, golf courses, gardens, ski areas, school grounds and beyond.
+Wind, rain and irrigation spread these contaminants and many more throughout our watersheds and communities.

 The risk assessments prepared by the U.S. EPA for wastewater treatment and sewage sludge are flawed.
 Many risks are not addressed, including prions and radioactive waste.
 They don’t mention prions or radiation because there is no answer.
 Most nations are making the same mistake.
 Failure to account for known risks is negligent.
 Crops for humans and livestock grown grown in sewage sludge absorb prions and become infectious.
 We’re all vulnerable to Alzheimer’s and other forms of prion disease right now due to widespread denial and mismanagement.
 It’s time to stop the land application of sewage sludge (LASS) in all nations.
 Safer alternatives exist.

 Prions are a real-world version of Pandora’s Box.
 Governments and industries that ignore these pathogens are reckless and responsible.